Directions0/0 steps made

 - Preheat your broiler.
 At the same time, grease a griddle/skillet lightly with vegetable oil and heat it until its hot.
 Place one naan on the skillet and cook it only on one side until the bottom side is lightly spotted.
 Sprinkle on your choice of toppings or if you prefer leave it plain.
 Then transfer into the oven on a baking sheet under the preheated broiler.

 - Bake the naan under the broiler until lightly golden.
 Remove from the oven and rub with butter so it melts on the hot naan.
+Serve alongside many recipes!
 TIP: Keep a bread basket and lint-free towels handy to cover and keep the naan warm while you finish cooking the rest.

-Storage: Naan is best fresh and hot from the oven.
-But you can store it in the refrigerator for up to a week or less or freeze for a longer period of time.
+Naan is best fresh and hot from the oven.
+But you can store it in the refrigerator for a few days.
+Alternately, you can freeze baked naan for up to a month.